cosminchiriac97/FiiAdmision/README.md

 ## Agile/Scrum principles applied
 1. Each week, the scrum master held a skype conference with all the members to review previous tasks and asign new ones, as well as review the overall status of the project.
-2. In the design phase of the project, we used Trello as a task-mananing platform; when the development began, we switched to Github's Issues platform.
+2. In the design phase of the project, we used Trello as a task-managing platform; when the development began, we switched to Github's Issues platform.

 Firebase link: https://fii-admission.firebaseapp.com/